Alex Smith: 2020 season: Return and Comeback Player of the Year

-Smith's first game appearance since his injury occurred in 2020 against the Los Angeles Rams in Week 5.
+Smith's first game appearance since his injury occurred in 2020 against the Los Angeles Rams during Week 5.
 He entered the game after Kyle Allen left with an arm injury in the second quarter and finished with nine completions for 37 yards while being sacked six times as Washington lost 30–10.
 Smith made his next appearance in Week 9 against the New York Giants after Allen left the game with a dislocated ankle, throwing for 325 yards, a touchdown, and three interceptions during the 23–20 loss.
 In the next game against the Detroit Lions, Smith completed 38-of-55 passes for 390 yards, all career highs, during the 30–27 road loss.
 The following week, he had his first win since the injury in a 20–9 victory over the Cincinnati Bengals.
 During Week 13 against the 11–0 Pittsburgh Steelers, Smith helped lead Washington to a 23–17 upset road victory with 296 passing yards and a touchdown.
 The following week, he was pulled out of a game against the San Francisco 49ers due to a bone bruise in his right leg, reported at the time as calf soreness, and subsequently missed the rest of that game and the next two.

 Smith returned for the regular-season finale against the Philadelphia Eagles, throwing for 162 yards, two touchdowns, and two interceptions in the 20–14 victory as Washington clinched the NFC East.
 However, he did not play in the Wild Card Round against the eventual Super Bowl LV champion Tampa Bay Buccaneers due to lingering issues with his bone bruise.
 In Smith's place, Taylor Heinicke passed for 306 yards, a touchdown, and an interception during the 31–23 loss.
 Following the season, Smith was named the NFL Comeback Player of the Year by the Associated Press, Sporting News, and Pro Football Writers of America (PFWA).

 Smith was waived on March 5, 2021.